cbartram/Nest/README.md

 ![refresh_client_id_charles](./assets/refresh_client_id_charles.png)

-Your client id and refresh token are highlighted in the picture above.
+Your client id and refresh token are highlighted in the picture above. **Note:** If you cannot find this request in Charles Proxy try signing out of Nest on your iPhone and then signing in again.

+If your refresh token isn't displayed check the response body of the request and you should find it there!

 #### API Key